 3D vehicle scans have become a vital component in accurate and credible accident reconstruction.
 Sean McDonough shares a bit about our procedure in acquiring vehicle exemplar scans.
 For any further information on our scanning capabilities or our procedures, please contact Sean McDonough.

-by Nathan Rose, Director and Principal at Kineticorp An animation can provide tremendous value to a jury by making an expert’s opinions more understandable.
-In this article, I will give you 7 principles for producing credible and admissible animations for use in depositions, mediations, settlement conferences, and trials.
-These… read more →
+by Nathan Rose, Director and Principal at Kineticorp Seven Principles An animation can provide tremendous value to a jury by making an expert’s opinions more understandable.
+In this article, I will give you 7 principles for producing credible and admissible animations for use in depositions, mediations, settlement conferences, and… read more →

 Last week, Nathan Rose sat down with Will Bortles of Kineticorp to discuss the research he just published at the 2017 Society of Automotive Engineers World Congress.
 Here is a transcript of their discussion and what this research means to accident reconstruction.
 This research relates to methods for acquiring data from… read more →

 While “the ability to explain technical information in a non technical way” is considered the most important trait of an expert witness, you shouldn’t be afraid to explain your credentials to a jury.
 In Ep3 of Kineticorp’s Forensic Science Round Table, Accident Reconstructionist, Nathan Rose, discusses the the importance of… read more →